tiffany-ngo/tiffany-ngo.github.io/essays/aimybestfriend.md

 ## Introduction

-AI is a new emerging tool that is continously being developed and updated, and it will simply continue to grow.
-It certainly isn't going anywhere, and its abililty to provide (near) accurate solutions and answers to any of your problems, or at the very least provide a starting point in figuring it out, certainly hasn't gone unnoticed by students.
+AI is a new emerging tool that is continuously being developed and updated, and it will simply continue to grow.
+It certainly isn't going anywhere, and its ability to provide (near) accurate solutions and answers to any of your problems, or at the very least provide a starting point in figuring it out, certainly hasn't gone unnoticed by students.
 Students are notorious for figuring out the easiest, quickest, and simplest way of figuring out their homework, and AI is no exception, leaving schools unsure of their stances and approach to handling this usage of AI.

 For software engineering, AI provides students with starting points for basic code, allowing them a quick way of figuring out what exactly is wrong with their code.
 What used to take hours of frustration of guessing and double-checking can usually be solved relatively easy by running your code through an AI tool within a few minutes.
 ChatGPT for example, is a tool that I've used to provide a solution to something that was frustrating me.